thechriswalker/advent-of-code/2020/12/README.md

 # Rain Risk

-## Comments

-I failed pretty hard on the second part here, I didn't know the algorithm to use and couldn't find the trick.
-Eventually I looked online and found the Chinese Remainder Theorem hint which was enough to finish the task.

 ## Problem 1

 Your ferry made decent progress toward the island, but the storm came in faster than anyone expected.
 The ferry needs to take **evasive actions**!